 Creating Planked Walls In Our RV

-When we removed the interior walls of our RV we were forced to take off the panelling first.
+When we removed the interior walls of our RV we were forced to take off the paneling first.
 By doing this I was able to get a glimpse of how the walls were constructed which boosted my confidence level for the rest of the renovation.

-When you’ve never removed a wall before or seen what they look like without the panelling it can seem a bit overwhelming.
+When you’ve never removed a wall before or seen what they look like without the paneling it can seem a bit overwhelming.
 Don’t get discouraged though, because once the paneling is off it’s pretty basic.

 As you can see from the pictures above the skeleton of the wall is constructed of 1×2 and 1×4 boards.
-They used them to create a rectangle shape, pretty straight forward right?

 - Rubber Mallet